Skip to main content

 One agent.
 Coherent across sessions.

-Atlas remembers Priya's renewal terms across every call.
-Cleo carries last quarter's escalation pattern into this morning's ticket.
+Cleo, a companion, remembers Priya's anniversary across every session.
+Atlas, a guide NPC, carries last week's quest into this morning's encounter.
 No re-priming, no cold starts.

 Inter-agent